 Establish a permanent benchmark where required by the Council as a condition of subdivision or as part of a project brief for capital works.
-As a general rule, a permanent benchmark will be required when, in the case of a subdivision, there is an extension to Council's sewer, water, stormwater or roading network resulting in a distance of more than 650m from an existing permanent bench mark.
+Generally, a permanent benchmark will be required when, in the case of a subdivision, there is an extension to Council's sewer, water, stormwater or roading network resulting in a distance of more than 650m from an existing permanent benchmark.